superlucky84/fp-pack/README.md

 ### Array

 Functions for working with arrays.
-All operations are immutable and return new arrays.
+Inputs are never mutated, and results return new values or arrays.

 - **map** - Transform each element
 - **filter** - Select elements matching a predicate